Trains on TV and Screen

 CANNONBALL (1950s), used the Maple train yard, Ontario

-Forest Rangers episode (1963-65 CBC Television): THE CHASE, shot at mile 54 on the former CNR Beeton Sub just south of Tottenham and showcases the junior rangers riding a railway jigger.
+THE CHASE (Forest Rangers episode, 1963-65 CBC Television):, shot at mile 54 on the former CNR Beeton Sub just south of Tottenham and showcases the junior rangers riding a railway jigger.

-ADVENTURES IN RAINBOW COUNTRY (1969) a few episodes used the railway train scenes at Whitefish Falls, Ontario
+ADVENTURES IN RAINBOW COUNTRY (a Canadian Television Series family drama created by William Davidson 1969) a few episodes used the railway train scenes at Whitefish Falls, Ontario

 DOCTOR SIMON LOCKE (1971) a Canadian medical drama, created by Chester Krumholz and Wilton Schiller, starring Sam Groom.
 Used the Kleinburg (Nashville) CPR station in Season 1.